hello-robot/stretch_tutorials/getting_started/quick_start_guide_re2.md

 **Note**: You will find the USB Dongle already plugged into the the USB port of the base trunk.

-To start the demo after unboxing:
+To start the demo after unboxing and turning the power on:

-* Remove the 'trunk' cover and power on the robot
 * Wait for about 45 seconds.
 You will hear the Ubuntu startup sound, followed by two beeps (indicating the demo is running).
 * Hit the Connect button on the controller.
 The upper two LEDs of the ring will illuminate.
 * Hit the Home Robot button.
 Stretch will go through its homing calibration routine.